bigfix/developer.bigfix.com/site/reference/types/bes-computer.md

 # property result of &lt;bes computer&gt; : bes property result

-Returns a list of all of the &lt;bes property result&lt; objects that the specified BES computer has reported.
+Returns a list of all of the &lt;bes property result&gt; objects that the specified BES computer has reported.

 # relay distance of &lt;bes computer&gt; : integer